holochain/holochain/docs/specs/src/hwp_2_overview.md

 We also refer to both the Integrity and Coordination specifications of a Game as its DNA because this evokes the pattern of all the "cells" in the social "body" as being built out of the same instruction set, thus being the ground of self for that social body.
+We also call these specifications generically by the name Zome (short for chromosomes) as they also function as composable units for building larger DNAs.

 ### Actions (and Entries and Records)